- Home›

 Upon successful completion of this course, students should be able to:

-Design classrooms that demonstrates appropriate use of indoor and outdoor space.
+Design classrooms that demonstrate appropriate use of indoor and outdoor space that provides for play and acceptable risk.

 Design classrooms that are inclusive for diverse learners including differences in age, development, culture and linguistics.